1.

 A .
 Increase Imatinib to 800 mg daily

 B .
-Immediate Allogeneic SCT
+Offer an immediate Allogeneic SCT

 D .
 Continue therapy, but add Interferon to Imatinib